ntu-aris/ntu_viral_dataset/evaluation_tutorial.md

 # Evaluation Tutorial

-(It is recommended that readers take a look at [our paper]() to understand the idea underlying this tutorial.)
+(It is recommended that readers take a look at [our paper](https://github.com/ntu-aris/ntu_viral_dataset/blob/gh-pages/docs/NTU_VIRAL_Dataset_Submission.pdf) to understand the idea underlying this tutorial.)

 ## Just try it!

+### Jupyter notebook released!

+A new jupyter notebook for those who just wants result can be found here:

+If you are interested in learning some intricacies, please read through the tutorial below!

+### MATLAB

 You can download an example of how to calculate the _absolute trajectory error_ (ATE) of the position estimate from the [github repo](https://github.com/ntu-aris/viral_eval).
 [Fig. 1](#fig-viral-eval-files) gives an overview of the package's content.